cole-glotfelty/Halligame/README.md

     refresh is called.
 - `refresh()` : Refreshes the screen, making all pending changes visible to the user
+- `addColor(r, g, b, colorId)` : Add a new color to the palette, where r, g, and b are integers between 0 and 1000 referring to the intensity of the color
+- `addColorPair(foreground, background, pairId)` : Takes in two color IDs and defines a new color pair with ID pairId.
+A color pair is two colors, where the foreground color is the color of the text on the screen, and the background is the color of the screen behind the text (the highlight color)
+- `setStyle(colorPairId)` : Takes a color pair ID and sets the style of the terminal to the color pair defined by that ID, meaning the the background of the terminal is now the background color of that color pair and all printing will now default to that color pair.
+- `addClickableRegion(row, col, height, width, id)` : Add a clickable region to the screen.
+The region starts in the top left at (row, col) and is height pixels tall and width pixels wide.
+When calling the callback gotMouseClickFunc, if the click is within this region, then the region argument is set to id.
+Clicks in overlapping regions are decided based on which region was defined more recently.
 - `shutdown()` : Must be called when the client is finished displaying to the terminal.
 Closes the virtual window and restores the terminal appearance to its normal state
-- `addColor(r, g, b, colorId)` : Add a new color to the palette, where r, g, and b are integers between 0 and 1000

 # Development
 Dependencies: rebar3, uv